How to help your animals during an emergency evacuation - BC SPCA

 • Any special medications and instructions.

-• Dogs: waste bags; disinfectant for pet mess clean-up, paper towels,
+• Dogs: Waste bags, disinfectant for pet mess clean-up, paper towels, leashes (6 foot and 15-20 foot), harness, muzzles.

-• Small cat litter box, litter, scoop, garbage bags,
+• Cats: Litter box, litter, scoop, garbage bags, consider having a cat harness and leash.

-• Small animals: bedding, extra water bottle, hiding box, extra hay.
+• Small animals: Bedding, extra water bottle, hiding box, extra hay.

+• Sturdy carriers: One for each pet and extra bedding.
+If you can bring it, also consider a larger expandable ‘tent’ carrier for cats or an exercise pen for dogs can make them a bit more comfortable if you’re going to be out of your home for an extended period of time.
 Having spaces for your cat or dog to hide in will provide some much-needed comfort.
-While humans understand what’s going on and know it’s temporary a pet going into a big gym or a shelter is scary for pets.
+While humans understand what’s going on and know it’s temporary, a pet going into a big gym or a shelter is scary for pets.
 Having somewhere they can play or hide gives them a chance to feel safe wherever they are.

-• Shade: without a carrier, having something to provide shade if outdoors.
+• Shade: Without a carrier, having something to provide shade if outdoors.

 • Toys to help entertain and lower stress (dogs: Kong, ball, treat ball; cats: feather wand, catnip toys)